-The African elephant species has a range of up to 1,200 square miles and can weigh up to 14,000lbs.
-These giant herbivores used to roam freely, however, years of poaching and human conflict have sent the population on a steep decline.
+The African elephant has a range of up to 1,200 square miles and can weigh up to 14,000 lbs.
+These giant herbivores used to roam freely, but years of poaching and human conflict have caused populations to rapidly decline.
 Between 1979 and 1987 alone, half of Africa’s elephant population was lost to the ivory trade.

 Poaching is not the only contributor.
 Humans and wildlife are increasingly coming in contact with each other, sharing spaces and resources.
 As humans develop more areas, wildlife habitats more accessible to poachers.
 Problems such as these are complex and strategies need to be multi-faceted to be successful.